Mali–Netherlands relations: Diplomatic missions

 The Netherlands Embassy is located on Rue 437 Hippodrome, in the capital of Bamako, Mali.
 The head of the mission is Embassodor Maarten Adriaan Brouwer.
-Mali holds an Honorary consulate in Rotterdam.
+Mali holds an honorary consulate in Rotterdam.

 Jeanine Hennis-Plasschaert and then Minister of Foreign Affairs Frans Timmermans with President of Mali Ibrahim Boubacar Keïta on 28 November 2013.

-U.N mission in Northern Mali
+U.N. mission in Northern Mali

 The Netherlands have contributed a 450-strong Special Forces and intelligence gathering contingent to serve in the United Nations Multidimensional Integrated Stabilization Mission in Mali.
 The announcement was made by Foreign Minister Frans Timmermans in July 2014.

 The Dutch army contingent was headed by General Tom Middendorp until 2017.
-Four Dutch peacekeeping troops have been killed and an Apache helicopter lost since 2015;
+Four Dutch peacekeeping troops have been killed and an Apache helicopter lost since 2015.

 Dutch Defense Minister resignation

-On 4 October 2017, Dutch Minister of Defense, Jeanine Hennis-Plasschaert, resigned over the deaths of 2 Dutch servicemen and gravely wounding of another in a training accident in Mali in July 2016.
+On 4 October 2017, Dutch Minister of Defense, Jeanine Hennis-Plasschaert, resigned over the deaths of two Dutch servicemen and gravely wounding of another in a training accident in Mali in July 2016.
 The Dutch Safety Board ruled that the military had been using old, defective grenades that had not been tested or stored correctly.
 General Middendorp also resigned his position due to these failures.

+Trade

+All imports from Mali to the Netherlands are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.